 I love a meal that can stretch your dollar and no one’s the wiser.
 You know that look on your husband’s face when he can tell the dinner you made was a last ditch effort to scrounge something from the cupboards without having to go grocery shopping?
-I hate that look.
+Poor hubby.
+He never complains about it, but his secret disappointment kills me!

 Mexican Stuffed Sweet Potatoes